Staff Dashboard Guide

 Go to https://yourpractice.yourbooking.au/staff and log in with the credentials provided by your practice manager.

-You'll see a row of tabs across the top: Appointments, Recalls, Sent History, Call Queue, and Print Queue.
+You'll see a row of tabs across the top: Appointments, Recalls, Sent History, Call Queue, Print Queue, and Chat.
 If reminders or recalls ran today, a stats summary also appears at the top showing counts like messages sent, confirmed, and failed.

 Appointments